 DUTE’s activities will include:

-The Security and Resilience Growth Partnership (SRGP) is a strategic partnership of government, academia, and industry, which was enshrined in the Security and Defence Strategic Review (SDSR).
+The Security and Resilience Growth Partnership (SRGP) is a strategic partnership of government, academia, and industry for the innovation, promotion and delivery of UK security capabilities.
 The Partnership is co-chaired at the highest level by Government, through the Security Minister, and industry, through the Chairperson of the UK Security and Resilience Industry Suppliers Community (RISC).
-The SRGP has two main focus areas: domestic joint capability and exports.

 ADS is represented in the SRGP governance structure through its active high-level membership of the RISC Council and as a Founding Partner of RISC.
 ADS also serves as the Secretariat for RISC.